theabolton/whysynth/README.rst

 the most you can really use via MIDI would be 16384 patches (128 programs times 128 banks).

+.. _SavePatchBank:

 Selecting 'Save Patch Bank...' from the 'File' menu will allow you to save your patch bank to a file.
 A file chooser dialog will appear, which you may use to specify a file name, as well as the range of patches to be saved.
+You can also choose the patch file format to be used: the 'Current (version 1)' format can only be read by WhySynth 20170701 and later, while the 'Backward-compatible (version 0)' format can be used by earlier versions.

 The 'Import Xsynth-DSSI Patches' menu option allows you to import patches from WhySynth's predecessor, Xsynth-DSSI.
 This conversion